zestia/ember-simple-infinite-scroller/README.md

 ### `isLoading`

-Whether the promise for more data has not resolved yet
+Whether the promise for more data has resolved yet

 ### `isScrollable`